 So – What IS Normal??
-Minor cramping during menses, often treated with over the counter remedies.
-Each month, tissue lining the uterus (endometrium) breaks down, sheds and exits the body resulting in normal menstruation.
-Inflammatory hormones – particularly those known as prostaglandins – are linked to the minor cramping and discomfort of a normal period.
+Minor cramping during menses, often treated with over the counter remedies, is not uncommon.
+Inflammatory hormones – particularly prostaglandins – are linked to the mild cramping and discomfort of routine periods.
 This is called “dysmenorrhea”.
-Dysmenorrhea is not the same as endometriosis, nor is the disease simply comprised of ‘normal’ endometrium in abnormal places – as many sources and organizations mistakenly assert.
+Dysmenorrhea is not the same as endometriosis.
+Endometriosis is not merely a ‘period’ disease.

 The following are NOT normal:

 - Pelvic pain that gets worse after sex or a pelvic exam

 - Chronically heavy or long periods

 - Bowel or urinary disorders, often associated with periods

 - Allergies, migraines or fatigue that tends to worsen around menses

 - Crippling menstrual pain

 - Catamenial pneumothorax (with lung endometriosis)